List of leaders of the opposition in the Punjab Legislative Assembly: After Independence

 Till now, 18 people served as leaders of the opposition in the Punjab assembly.
 Gopal Singh Khalsa was the first leader of the opposition in the first Punjab assembly as in the Interim assembly, there was no opposition as all non-Congress members who were elected in the 1946 election joined Congress after the partition.
 He was also the first Dalit who became the leader of the opposition.
 The other Dalit leaders of the opposition in Punjab were Jagjit Singh, Satnam Singh Kainth and Charanjit Singh Channi.
 Out of 18, Prakash Singh Badal and Gurnam Singh served thrice, while Rajinder Kaur Bhattal served twice, and all others served only once.
 Gurbinder Kaur Brar was the first female leader of the opposition in the Punjab assembly, and the other was Rajinder Kaur Bhattal.
 Prakash Singh Badal was the longest-serving leader of the opposition, while Harvinder Singh Phoolka served the shortest.
 Balram Jakhar and Sunil Kumar Jakhar was the father-son duo served the post.

 Gurnam Singh, Parkash Singh Badal, Rajinder Kaur Bhattal and Charanjit Singh Channi also served as the Leader of the House.

 There were a total of 11 occasions when the post remained vacant.
 Out of these, 3 occasions were when opposition was not present in the assembly, while other 8 occasions were when assembly was either under suspension or dissolved due to various reasons.
-In former case, 2 out of 3 times, opposition members actually joined the governnment under some agreements and in the remaining 1 case, opposition resingned from the assembly because of Supreme Court of India's decision on Sutlej Yamuna link canal issue.
+In former case, 2 out of 3 times, opposition members actually joined the government under some agreements and in the remaining 1 case, opposition resingned from the assembly because of Supreme Court of India's decision on Sutlej Yamuna link canal issue.